History of Dunfermline Athletic F.C.

 Dunfermline Athletic F.C. is a Scottish football club based in Dunfermline.
 Formed on 2 June 1885, the club first joined the Scottish Football League in 1912, participating in the Scottish Football League Second Division.
 The club were promoted to the top division of Scottish football for the first time in 1926, though they spent the majority of their first forty years in the second tier.

 The club's greatest period came during the 1960s under the guidance of two managers, Jock Stein (1960–1964) and George Farm (1967–1970).
 Stein, best known as the long-serving manager of Celtic, guided the Pars to their first Scottish Cup victory in 1961 and brought European football to East End Park, with Dunfermline playing their first European match against St Patrick's Athletic in the UEFA Cup Winners' Cup in 1961.
 Farm continued this legacy, overseeing further adventures in European football, as well as the Pars most recent Scottish Cup win in 1968.

-While that level of success has not been maintained since the 1960s, the club has continued to challenge for honours in Scottish football, appearing in the 2006 Scottish League Cup Final, as well as the 2004 and 2007 Scottish Cup Final's.
+While that level of success has not been maintained since the 1960s, the club has continued to challenge for honours in Scottish football, appearing in the 2006 Scottish League Cup Final, as well as the 2004 and 2007 Scottish Cup Finals.